How To Blow In Insulation In an Edina Attic

 • Remove existing insulation batts, if you have any.
 This can be done using a hammer or pry bar, but be sure to wear protective eyewear to avoid injury from flying debris.

 • Use a fine-toothed saw to cut the bottom of your ceiling joists.
 You may need to use an electric drill or handheld power saw for this step; consult an expert if you’re unsure how to do it safely.
-Make sure there are no gaps between the joists and that they are even with the top of their cavity before proceeding further with blowing in insulation in attic!
+Make sure there are no gaps between the joists and that they are even with the top of their cavity before proceeding further with blowing in insulation in the attic!

 Wearing protective goggles, use a fine-toothed saw to cut the bottom of your ceiling joists.